open-physics-ed-org/open-physics-ed-org.github.io/content/news/2025-07-08-launching-open-physics-ed-org.md

 ---
-title: "Launching Open Physics Ed: A New Home for Open Physics Courses"
+title: "Launching the Open Physics Education Network: A New Home for Open Physics Course Materials"
 date: 2025-07-08
 summary: "Open Physics Ed is live!
 Our new site will organize and support open, accessible physics courses—starting with Modern Classical Mechanics."
 type: news